 We often times set lofty goals in life without a thought of disappointment waiting in the wings.
 We should be more careful planning goals during all the stages of our lives.
 As children many goals are easily forgotten or disregarded, they never grow to a point of becoming a disappointment.
 Jack and Jill went up the hill to fetch a pail of water, Jack fell down and broke his crown and Jill came tumbling after.
 That might have been a disappointment for the one waiting for the water but they turned it into a nursery rhyme and had fun with it.

 Young people make career educational plans as they get older, they have to be very careful on deciding what goals are attainable by furthering their education through college years.
 Disappointments should not become a worry if they keep those goals practical and don’t try to catch the brass ring on the first year out into the working world.
-To discover disappointment then would be a hard pill to swallow.
+To discover disappointment that would be a hard pill to swallow.

-In personal relationships we must be careful not to try to mold the other person in to what we would want to see that person become.
+In personal relationships, we must be careful not to try to mold the other person into what we would want to see that person become.
 A little tweaking is worth a try in the early years.
 The best policy would be to spend a lot of time together, get to know the other person very well before marriage.
 That other person has already decided on the person they want to be and they will present themselves to you as is.
 Take me or leave me, just don’t try to change me.
 Disappointments in relationships develop quite rapidly if we try to change the other person.
-Your influence and suggestions can surly be presented as improvement ideas, in non-forceful ways.
+Your influence and suggestions can surely be presented as improvement ideas, in non-forceful ways.
 Get it done early, or forget it and discover what it is like to be disappointed.

 Marriage is one institution of higher learning where the word disappointed can carry a lot of weight and simmering hot meaning, Disappointment can become part of a daily lifestyle.
 It works best not to consider it disappointment at this stage.
 You might consider it as part of the sacred vows, for better or for worse.
 Nothing can ever be gained by feeling you are getting more of the worse than the better vows, maybe a very slight momentary satisfaction.
-The human mind gets set in it’s ways, there is nothing in this world that can change that, it is a proven fact.
-A mule with alzheimer might be comparable!
+The human mind gets set in its ways, there is nothing in this world that can change that, it is a proven fact.
+A mule with Alzheimer’s might be comparable!
 A full lobotomy might be tried!

 From the tiniest things like toilet paper rolls put on backward every time.
 Light switches never shut off, thermostats always being turned to the highest reading, nothing ever put back in the same place two times in a row, drawers left open, doors left open, shoes scattered in every room, food left out, cereal left open.
-These are just every day incidents, all part of living with another person.
+These are just everyday incidents, all part of living with another person.
 Should these little things disappoint?
-They create one sided friction, a half way rash or abrasion.
+They create one-sided friction, a halfway rash or abrasion.
 Nothing worth doing time over!
 As we grow older, we do discover disappointed comes under acceptable marriage qualities, something tolerable in life.
 Major marriage qualities seem to drop like Autumn Leaves as the years go by, memories even fog over, makes it much easier to discover new disappointment.